eraygokgor/spotify-dashboard/readme.md

 - [ ] Add more features to the dashboard page as much as Spotify API data allows.
 - [ ] Improve the UI.
 - [ ] Add more statistics to the dashboard page.
+- [ ] Create a public app which totally free and secure.